How to Care for Clivia

 Stunted Scapes

-Clivia contains the alkaloid lycorine which is poisonous to pets and people.
+• Clivia contains the alkaloid lycorine, which is poisonous to pets and people (learn more about poisonous plants to dogs and cats).
 If eaten, it can cause vomiting and diarrhea.
 The roots are the most poisonous part.
 If eaten in large amounts, they can cause convulsions, low blood pressure, tremors, and heart arrhythmias.
-Clivia was used medicinally by the Zulus to treat fever and snake bites, and to relieve pain.
+Nonetheless, clivia was used medicinally by the Zulus to treat fever and snakebite and to relieve pain.

 About The Author